samsinai/FLEXS/README.md

 ```

 If you are in a conda environment, you can also run `./load_environment.sh` in the main directory to install all of the dependencies.
-The following dependencies are required for specific use case.
+The following dependencies are required for specific use cases:

 * TQDM (If you plan on using the Evolutionary Bayesian Explorer)
 * Tensorflow-Probability (If you aim to use DyNAPPO)
 * TF-Agents  (If you aim to use DyNAPPO)
 * [TAPE](https://github.com/songlab-cal/tape) (If you want to use the GFP oracle)
-* Gin

-We also provide limited support for making landscapes with [Rosetta](https://www.rosettacommons.org/), note that it requires a separate license.
+* ViennaRNA (dependency for RNA folding landscape)
+* PyRosetta (dependency for Protein folding landscape)

+Please note that [Rosetta](https://www.rosettacommons.org/) requires a commercial license if not being used for academic purposes.

 ## Overview